 Description LHS43 Pastel Painting by Linda Hubbard-Slicer a Watercolor with Highest Quality Pastels Used.
 Fine art limited edition print on Watercolor Paper from the Original Work (14' X 19'), a Watercolor and Pastel on Acid free Watercolor Paper 130#, 1982

-Linda Hubbard-Slicer, Tampa, FL Member Since October 2009 Artist Statement Linda Hubbard Slicer, a local Florida Artist, was born in New Hampshire and grew up in Western Massachusetts.
+Linda Hubbard-Slicer, Dade City, FL 33525 Member Since October 2009 Artist Statement Linda Hubbard, a local Florida Artist, was born in New Hampshire and grew up in Western Massachusetts.
 She studied art at Westfield State College and the University of Massachusetts.
 By 1994, she and her family relocated to the Tampa Bay Area, where she still resides.
 She works in a variety of mediums including: oil, acrylic, watercolor, pen and ink , calligraphy, and pastel painting (a combination of watercolor and pastels or oil pastels).
 She also makes prints from linocuts and woodcuts.
 Linda enjoys the vibrant colors of Florida including subjects and scenes that bring out the most impressive palettes.

 Company Name: Red Cap Productions